caltechlibrary/py-cli-template/README.md

 ## Getting help

-If you find an issue, please submit it in [the GitHub issue tracker](https://github.com/caltechlibrary/%PROJECT_URLNAME%/issues) for this repository.
+If you find an issue, please submit it in [the GitHub issue tracker](https://github.com/caltechlibrary/%REPO_NAME%/issues) for this repository.

 ## Contributing

-Your help and participation in enhancing %PROJECT_NAME% is welcome!
+Your help and participation in enhancing %REPO_NAME% is welcome!
 Please visit the [guidelines for contributing](CONTRIBUTING.md) for some tips on getting started.

 ## License